Planning for Retirement

 Each option has different tax implications and can impact how long your funds will last.

 You may choose to convert your RRSP to a RRIF, which comes with many benefits and allows you to take advantage of your choice to save for retirement in an RRSP in the first place.

 You may choose to convert your RRSP to an annuity, which is a type of insurance that provides a regular income source for a particular time period or even for life.

 Although not recommended, you may withdraw funds from your RRSP in a lump sum.
 This is rarely a good idea, as your income tax bill for the year will be significant.
 Plus, you will miss out on many of the benefits designed into registered savings plans.

 Make an RRSP Loan work for you

 If you haven’t been making the maximum allowable contribution to your RRSP every year, you probably have unused contribution room.
 You can get an RRSP Loan to make up the difference, and your catch-up RRSP contribution may result in an additional tax refund that can then be used to pay down your RRSP Loan.
-To find out more, meet with a member of our Financial Planning Team.
+To find out more, meet with a member of our Wealth and Investment Team.

 Did you know you can use your RRSP to buy a home or finance education?

 The Home Buyers’ Plan is a program that allows you to withdraw funds from your RRSP to buy or build a qualifying home for yourself or for a related person with a disability.

 The Lifelong Learning Plan allows you to withdraw funds from your RRSP to finance full-time training or education for you or your spouse or common-law partner.